-A Dual Special Needs Plan (DSNP) eligibility is based on having both Medicaid and Medicare together.
-You must have both Medicare Part A and Part B and full Medicaid active at the time you are approved for the DSNP.
+A Dual Special Needs Plan (DSNP) eligibility is based on having Medicaid and Medicare together.
+You must have Medicare Part A and Part B and full Medicaid active when you are approved for the DSNP.
 You must also maintain your Medicaid level and your Original Medicare while enrolled in the DSNP.
 Therefore, a Dual Special Needs Plan will not cause you to lose Medicaid because you must have and maintain your Medicaid level to continue to be eligible to stay in the DSNP.
-If at any point you lose your Medicaid because of an income increase or any other reason ordained by your state Medicaid department, you will receive notification by your Dual Special Needs Plan that it will end soon.
-When this happens, you will need to speak with us again to find other coverage.
+Suppose at any point you lose your Medicaid because of an income increase or any other reason ordained by your state Medicaid department.
+In that case, you will receive notification by your Dual Special Needs Plan that it will end soon.
+You will need to speak with us again to find other coverage when this happens.

 6. Will I lose my Medicare Part A and B when I get an Advantage Plan?

-No. You must have both Medicare Parts A and B effective (active), at the time you are approved for a Medicare Advantage plan.
-To keep having your Medicare advantage plan, you must continue to maintain having Medicare Parts A and B. If at any point you lose your Part A and/or Part B benefits, you will no longer be eligible for a Medicare Advantage plan and may be disenrolled from the plan.
+No. You must have both Medicare Parts A and B effective (active) when you are approved for a Medicare Advantage plan.
+To keep having your Medicare advantage plan, you must continue to maintain having Medicare Parts A and B. If at any point you lose your Part A and Part B benefits, you will no longer be eligible for a Medicare Advantage plan and may be disenrolled from the program.

 7. What if I lost my Medicaid?

-If you lose your Medicaid, before or after enrolling in a Medicare Advantage plan, it provides you with an opportunity to get other coverage.
-The new coverage will not afford you complete coverage from cost-sharing like you are used to when you had full Medicaid, but many of the Advantage Plans will still provide you with some additional benefits without having Medicaid.
+If you lose your Medicaid before or after enrolling in a Medicare Advantage plan, it provides you with an opportunity to get other coverage.
+The new coverage will not afford you complete coverage from cost-sharing like you are used to when you had full Medicaid.
+However, many Advantage Plans will still provide you with some additional benefits without having Medicaid.
 Some plans will still offer Medicare Advantage benefits like hearing aids, preventive and comprehensive dental services, vision services, home-delivered meals, home health care, over-the-counter products, and even the Medicare Part B giveback.
 These benefits and more may still be available to you based on the area you live in.

 8. What is Extra Help?